F1liskos/Portfolio-Website/README.md

 # 🚀 Welcome to My Portfolio

 Hey there!
 I'm **Triantafyllos**, a developer passionate about **learning, evolving, and creating**.
-This portfolio is a reflection of my journey—a space where I showcase my skills, projects, and the exciting new technologies I explore.
+This portfolio is a reflection of my journey.
+A space where I showcase my skills, projects, and the exciting new technologies I explore.

 ## ✨ About Me